 Support from Family

 The support from family and friends is an important aspect to help a smoker quit smoking.
 Family and friends, especially those who are former smokers, can help with their guidance.
-Other family members can try to avoid creating circumstances that would remind the patient about smoking and increase his craving.
+Other family members can try to avoid creating circumstances that would remind the patient about smoking and increase their craving.